ivw/ezmode-vscode/README.md

 ## Getting Started

 TODO
+4. Open the [tutorial](data/EzModeTutorial.md) in VS Code by clicking the mode indicator in the bottom-right corner.

 ## Customization

-TODO
-The full keymap is defined in [base.ezmoderc](src/main/resources/com/github/ivw/ezmode/config/base.ezmoderc), which you can override with your own `.ezmoderc` file.
+The full keymap is defined in [base.ezmoderc](data/base.ezmoderc), which you can override with your own `.ezmoderc` file.

 Key mappings use this format: